foundriesio/docs/source/reference-manual/docker/caching.rst

 Cache Invalidation
 ------------------

-When trying to understand why the cache has been invalidated, there reall aren't any tools to assist in this process.
-That said, in a factory each container build automatically will use the docker build context to create a list of md5sums of all the files used in the build.
-These lists are published as build artifacts, which then can be used to ``diff`` from build to build to assist in understanding what files may have changed, and how that affects the caching.
+When trying to understand why the cache has been invalidated, there really aren't any tools to assist in this process.
+That said, in a factory each container build automatically will use the docker build context to create a list of md5sums of all the source files used in the build.
+Each :doc:`compose-apps` will generate an artifact named ``<compose-app-name>-md5sum.txt`` in your factory, which then can be used to generate a ``diff`` from build to build to assist in understanding what files may have changed, and how that affects the caching.
+Generally, each line in your ``Dockerfile`` creates it's own image layer, and also a corresponding cache layer.
+If source files change, or any direct modification to the ``Dockerfile`` occurs it will invalidate the cache from that point forward.
+It is important to understand these concepts as you build your :doc:`compose-apps` therefore we recommend reading the documentation related to `Dockerfile best practices. <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_